uchicagoci/uchicagoci.github.io/_pages/about.md

 <!-- TODO/@ari -->
 <!-- TODO/@mina -->

 "Welcome to the UChicago NLP Group! 🌟 We're thrilled to have you here, exploring the exciting world of Natural Language Processing with us.
-Our dynamic team, led by the brilliant faculty members Chenhao Tan, Ari Holtzman, and Mina Lee, is dedicated to pushing the boundaries of NLP research.
+Our dynamic team, led by the brilliant faculty members, Ari Holtzman, Mina Lee, and Chenhao Tan, is dedicated to pushing the boundaries of NLP research.
 Join us on this journey as we unravel the mysteries of language and communication.
 Feel free to browse our research, engage in discussions, and stay updated with the latest advancements.
 Together, we're shaping the future of NLP!" -- ChatGPT September 25 Version